-Recent technological advances allows anyone to start there own cell phone company, also known as a Micro Telco.
-All you need is some technical knowledge and a crafty spirit and you can be well on your way to becomming the next AT&T.
+Recent technological advances allows anyone to start their own cell phone company, also known as a Micro Telecommunication Company (Microtelco).
+With some technical knowledge and a crafty spirit you can be well on your way to becoming the next AT&T.

 There is a very good chance that everyone you know owns a cellphone.
-Even in places with inadaquate service or where people make less then $2 a day, most people own a cellphone.
-The cheapest feature phones (aka dumb phones) have a calculator, games, radio, and sometimes even a flash light.
+Even in places with inadequate service or where people make less than $2 a day, most people own a cellphone.
+The cheapest cell phones have a calculator, games, radio, and sometimes even a flash light.
 In many poor regions phones are one of the few entertainment devices that people save money to purchase.
-Also many of the poor regions have inadaquate service or no service at all.
-This is perfect place for Micro Telcos to exsist.
-While large Telecommunications companies may not be able to justify their expenses for installation of their expensive cellular netork, small Telcos can use low cost cellular installations to provide basic communicaton services.
+Also many of the poor regions have inadequate service or no service at all.
+This is perfect place for Microtelcos to exist.
+While large Telecommunications companies may not be able to justify their expenses for installation of their expensive cellular network, which can cost upwards of $50,000 - $100,000 for each installation, Microtelcos can use low cost cellular installations to provide basic communication services.

-The pricing of cell service varies greatly through out the world.
-Many Latin American countries have higher prices due to the lack of competition in cellular providers.
-Recently in Mexico there has been land mark legislation which will break up the Telmex, a company that currently has between 70-80% of Mexico's phone market.
+The pricing of cell service varies greatly throughout the world.
+Many Latin American countries lack of competition in cellular providers and therefore have higher prices.
+In Mexico there was a landmark legislation that will break up Telmex, a company that currently has between 70-80% of Mexico's phone market.
 Telcel, whose majority owner Carlos Slim, is also majority owner of America Movil which operates in 16 Latin American countries.
 In Nicaragua, Claro (an America Movil subsidiary) has a virtual monopoly over large regions of the country.
 Recent regulation in Mexico have opened the door for competition in the Telecommunication sector in Latin America.
-Aided by innovation in low cost cellular hardware, Microtelcos, or small scale telecom operators, can play an important role in increasing access and affordability to rural and underserved regions of Latin America.
+Aided by innovation in low cost cellular hardware, Microtelcos, can play an important role in increasing access and affordability to rural and underserved regions of Latin America.

 The high price of service has a real effect on the poor.
 In Nicaragua and Brazil the average person has to work 2 hours in order to afford a ten minute phone call.
 Yet in other countries, cell prices are significantly lower.
-This proves that there is a need to lower prices especially in poor regions, and has traditionally been done through the introduction of additional cellular providers.
+This proves that there is a need to lower prices especially in poor regions, and this can be accomplished through introduction of competition in cellular providers.

 In 2010 two open source softwares where created that emulated the BTS Station, the hardware used to create a cellular network.
 The first Osmocom (osmocom.org) created by Harlde Welte, and the second was OpenBTS (openbts.org) created by Harvind Samra and David A. Burgess.
 In 2013 Burgess left the Range Networks, the company that grew from OpenBTS, and started a new prokect known as YateBTS (yatebts.com).